Service Disabled Veteran Owned Small Business Grants

 History

-The grant was started by the establishment of Veterans Entrepreneurship and Small Business Development Act on 1999.
-On 2003, the Congress approved the Veterans Benefits Act.
+The establishment of Veterans Entrepreneurship and Small Business Development Act in 1999 was the moment where the government provided the grant.
+In 2003, Congress approved the Veterans Benefits Act.
 One of the sections of the Act focuses on the service disabled veterans who own small businesses.
 After a few years, the service-disabled veteran-owned small business grant started as well.

 Eligibility

-This is important information about the criteria used for the eligibility for the SDVOSBC.
-In order to receive the grant, you (and your business) have meet the following criteria:
+This is important information about the criteria for eligibility for the SDVOSBC.
+In order to receive the grant, you (and your business) have to meet the following criteria:

-1. You have a disability that is related to your service, confirmed by the Department of Veterans Affairs or Department of Defense
+1. You have a disability that is related to your service.
+And this must be confirmed by the Department of Veterans Affairs or Department of Defense

-2. The business should be categorized as a small business, determined based on the North American Industry Classification System (NAICS)
+2. Make sure your business is a small business, determined based on the North American Industry Classification System (NAICS)

-4. The service-disabled veteran should sit on the highest position in the business, and control the management and daily operation of the business.
+4. The service-disabled veteran should sit in the highest position in the business, and control the management and daily operation of the business.

-5. The service disabled veteran should have the authority to control both long-term decision and day to day management.
+5. The service-disabled veteran should have the authority to control both long-term decisions and day-to-day management.

-There are some exceptions applied in some cases.
-To see what they are, we recommend you to contact your Contracting Officer (CO) to see if they can set aside the requirements and award you with the grant.
+There are some exceptions in some cases.
+To see what they are, we recommend you contact your Contracting Officer (CO).
+This can help you to see if they can set aside the requirements and award you with the grant.

 It is also important to note that the SBA doesn’t only provide financial aid such as a grant or low-interest loan.
-They also have a very good resource of information that can help you start, managing and developing your business.
-We highly recommend you to visit their official site and take a look into their guide for starting up a business.
+They also have a very good resource of information that can help you start, manage, and develop your business.
+We highly recommend you visit their official site and take a look at their guide for starting up a business.

-Beside the Service Disabled Veteran Owned Small Business Grants, there are other ways for disabled veterans to get fresh money for their business.
-In general, on service disabled veterans are considered as the top priority on getting the financial aid.
-Aside of the Federal government help, you are also encouraged to seek help from your State government.
+Besides the Service Disabled Veteran Owned Small Business Grants, there are other ways for disabled veterans to get fresh money for their businesses.
+In general, on-service disabled veterans are the top priority in getting financial aid.
+Aside from the Federal government help, you need to seek help from your State government.
 Almost every state has some kind of program that can help these people and their small business.

 Therefore, don’t just submit your application to Service Disabled Veterans Owned Small Business Grants only, because there are still lots of other possibilities available.